Galigator/openllet/README.md

 Openllet 2.5.X:
 -----------

-* full java 8 support, java 8 is a requierement.
+* full java 8 support, java 8 is a requirement.
 * speed and stability improvement

 Changes :